-- Methodology book was updated to reflect the change in the target for Aggregated Climate Value -At-Risk from greater than or equal to 0% to greater than or equal to -5%. - The definition of Companies Setting Targets was expanded to include any company which has received Science Based Targets from the Science Based Targets Initiative (SBTi) - The calculation of aggregate weight of 'Companies Setting Target' will only include companies which are not excluded from the index, as per the exclusion criteria described in section 3.2 of the methodology document. - Section 2: The reference to the Applicable Universe was removed to simplify the Index Construction methodology. - The ESG Research Product descriptions were moved from section 2 to section 4
+- The exclusion criteria for companies involved in ESG Controversies was clarified. - The target for Aggregate Climate Value -At-Risk was changed from greater than or equal to 0% to greater than or equal to -5%. - The definition of Companies Setting Targets was expanded to include any company which has received Science Based Targets from the Science Based Targets Initiative (SBTi) - The calculation of aggregate weight of 'Companies Setting Target' will only include companies which are not excluded from the index, as per the exclusion criteria described in section 3.2 of the methodology document - The link in the footnote of Section 2.1.1 Specific Stock Exclusions was updated for May 2023.